phac-nml/gnali/README.md

 -----------

-Your input file must be of format `.csv`, `.txt`, or `tsv` and should contain a list of genes (as HGNC symbols) to test.
+Your input file must be of format `.csv`, `.txt`, or `tsv` and should contain a list of genes (as HGNC symbols) to test, separated by newline characters.
 It should not contain any blank lines until the end of the list.

 Example input: